22940dev/hugo-frameview/content/likes.md

 > The details are not the details.
 They make the design.

+> Often a sign of expertise is noticing what doesn’t happen.

 > Life can be much broader once you discover one simple fact: Everything around you that you call life was made up by people that were no smarter than you and you can change it, you can influence it, you can build your own things that other people can use.
 Once you learn that, you'll never be the same again.

 > The trick is to combine your waking rational abilities with the infinite possibilities of your dreams.